Quick Start Guide

 Option Values Description

-sideBarEnabled true/false Shows a sidebar with page table of contents.
-Disable for a cleaner look
+sideBarEnabled true/false Shows a sidebar with page table of contents

-navBarStyle navbar-dark, navbar-light Must be navbar-dark for Terminal Javadocs theme
+navBarStyle navbar-dark, navbar-light Use navbar-dark for Terminal theme

 Top Bar Icon (Logo)